 11 Signs of an Unloved Child

-When the child feels unloved, their heart breaks.
-They can’t understand the reason for their suffering or why their parents behaving in such a manner.
-They tend to develop fears and anxiety due to a lack of affection.
-Some of the signs of an Unloved child can include:
+When the child feels unloved, their heartbreaks.
+They can’t understand the reason for their suffering or why their parents don’t love them.
+They tend to develop a lot of fear and anxiety due to the lack of affection and acknowledgment.

-- The child develop fears and phobias of objects or situations which the child can’t control
+1. The child develops fears and phobias of objects or situations which the child can’t control.

-- Not being able to control rage or anger
+3. Not being able to control their rage or anger.

-- They tend to move from task to the next and become more unstable
+5. They tend to move rapidly from one task to the next and with time become more unstable.

-- Asking too many questions, not sitting still, or any kind of repetitive behavior
+7. Asking too many questions, not sitting still, or exhibiting repetitive behavior.

-- They try to become invisible to avoid feelings of disappointment
+8. They try to become invisible to avoid criticism and feelings of disappointment.

-- Uncomfortable being social with other people or children
+9. Uncomfortable being social with other people or children.

-- They become very suspicious and show signs of confusion and discomfort
+10. They become very suspicious and show signs of confusion and discomfort.

 What do we need to understand?